Other names: Yucca glauca (Eastern) Yucca brevifolia (Western), Soap-tree, Soapweed, Soapwell, Soap Root, and Adam's Needle.

 Medicinal Uses for Yucca Root

 The medicinal parts are the leaves and the roots of non-flowering plants.
+The main medicinal agents are saponins, which have a soapy consistency.

 Native American tribes used the leaves of the yucca for treating numerous conditions, including psoriasis, dandruff, hair loss, skin sores and inflammation, including joint inflammation due to rheumatism and arthritis.
+Native Americans used yucca as a soap as it had a lathering effect.

 Tribes of the Southwest use the yucca's leaves to make yucca root shampoo and soap and other hygiene related items, including dental floss.
 In northern New Mexico, healers use a tea brewed from yucca leaves to treat asthma and headaches.